grahamjpark/drive_dj/README.md

 ####Ideas for Methods of Sorting
 - Adding random songs until reaching a certain point.
 Then swapping songs in and out until the playlist is within the time window.
 - Splitting the songs up into several groups and identifying them by their average time.
 Build playlist based on averages, then select songs below or above the average in order to make the time window.
+- Times can be modified by about 4 seconds per song by including gapless playback.
+This can be finely adjusted to make time perfect playlists without changing the songs too much.
+At a certain point, the gapless playback flexibility will extend as long as a song and the complex part of the algorithm will be unnecessary

 ####Possible Future Features
 - [ ] Include rating field for each song and judge playlists by "likeability"